jiangyilism/arm-toolchain/arm-software/embedded/README.md

 flag parameters.
 Information on Arm Toolchain for Embedded specific optimization flags is available in [Optimization Flags](docs/optimization-flags.md)

+To optimize for code size, use `Osize.cfg` or a relevant subset of flags provided there.

 Binary releases of the Arm Toolchain for Embedded are based on release branches of the upstream LLVM Project, thus can safely be used with all tools provided by LLVM [releases](https://github.com/llvm/llvm-project/releases)